 Current Page Path

-As a late night technician with the Duderstadt Center, I work with a team of fellow staff members to ensure that Duderstadt facilities continue to be available to students and faculty late into the evening.
-I assist in the maintanence of the Information Desk (located on the first floor), as well as reporting on the functionality of copiers, printers, and computers used by patrons.
-I also handle the Duderstadt Center Lost and Found, ensuring the regular processing of items within it and working hard to reunite patrons with their lost items.
-Naturally, customer service is also a major part of my responsibilites in the course of my duties.
+As a late night technician with the Duderstadt Center, I work with fellow staff members to ensure that Duderstadt facilities continue to be available to students and faculty late into the evening.
+I assist in the staffing of the Information Desk as well as reporting on the functionality of copiers, printers, and computers used by patrons.
+I oversee the Duderstadt Center Lost and Found, ensuring the regular processing of items within it and working hard to reunite patrons with their lost items.